ikvk/imap_tools/README.rst

 Contribute
 ----------

-If you found a bug or have a question please let me know or make merge request.
+If you found a bug or have a question, please let me know - create merge request or issue.

 Thanks to: